-Atypical Depression – oversensitive to criticism, increased appetite, sleeping more than usual, heaviness feeling in the body, are the main symptoms of atypical depression.
+Atypical – oversensitive to criticism, increased appetite, sleeping more than usual, heaviness feeling in the body, are the main symptoms.

 Our brain produces a “good mood” hormone called serotonin.
 If we do not produce enough serotonin or it gets broken down too quickly, then it results in a low mood.
 The reason behind this chemical imbalance is unclear.